christinschaetzle/GHisBERT/README.md

 of ten Swadesh concepts is captured adequately over time, i.e., across three consecutive historical language stages: Middle High German, Early New High German, and New High German.
 To do so, we extracted the relevant word embeddings using the script get_embeddings.ipynb, experimenting with different layer combinations.
+For calculating the similarities, we used the code provided in calc_similarities.ipynb.

 For more information, please see the following paper:
 [will be added soon.]